exallium/pyvm/README.markdown

 ==========
 ```
 ORG $mem      -- Set the location to $mem
+ORG LABEL     -- Set the location to LABEL
 LABEL EQU val -- Set a constant val to LABEL
 LABEL dw val  -- Declares a 16 bit word
 LABEL db val  -- Declares an 8bit value
 LABEL ds val  -- Declares a data segment
 label:        -- Marks a location for later reference
+;             -- Comment to end of line
 END           -- EOF, required in every file
 ```
+Notes about labels: they are not case sensitive and cannot start with numbers.

 # Opcode
 The opcode is split into sections depending on what type of instruction you are using.
 This makes it easier to quickly see what is going on.
 This opcode is also joined with another 1 to 3 bytes of information.
 These would be the operands.
 For example, add AX BX would compile to something like: 0x00 0x01 0xAB.